-Tongue: the surface of the tongue should be light pink, smouth and wet.
+Tongue: the surface of the tongue should be light pink, smoth and wet.

 Tusks should be checked for the presence of cracks, fractures, excessive wear and color.
-A brown color is an indication that the tusk is not vital anymore.
+A brown color can be an indication that the tusk is not vital anymore.
+The sulcus should be inspected if the behaviour of the elephant indicates irritation in that area.
 See also the dentistry chapter.

 Examination of the circulatory system:

-Edema: predeliction areas for edema in elephants are theventral part of abdomen, head, neck, leg.
+Edema: common areas for edema in elephants are the ventral part of abdomen, head, neck, leg.

-Congestion of the cornea blood vessels may be an indication for heart failure.
+Congestion of the scleral blood vessels may be an indication of heart failure.